 - 1. Anterior segment: At later stage pupil, reflex becomes slightly sluggish and cornea becomes slightly hazy. - 2.
 Rise in intraocular pressure: There will be an exaggeration of normal diurnal variation.
 In most patients IOP (Intra ocular pressure) falls during evening.
 A variation in IOP over 8 mm Hg (schiotz) is diagnostic of glaucoma. - 3.
 Ophthalmoscopic examination reveals - a.
-Pale optic disc is damage of nerve fibre and so the fibre bundles affected.
-In advanced stage clinically manifested according to the nerve fibre bundles affected.
-In advanced stage of glaucoma, the peripheral field defect gradually extends all around the peripheral until only a central tubular field vision remains.
-Finally in absolute stage, the central field is also abolished and the eye becomes blind.
+Pale optic disc c.
+Pulsation of the retinal arteries at the margin of the disc.